 In this section of the website, you can learn more about the work that the AVMA is doing to advocate the Association's policies and positions on federal legislative issues that influence animal and human health and advance the veterinary medical profession.

-AVMA's Legislative Agenda provides a description of all of the bills within the Association's portfolio.
+AVMA's Legislative Agenda describes the bills that the Association is monitoring or on which the Association has taken a position.
 Through its legislative scoring system, the AVMA prioritizes the legislation where it will devote staff time and resources to working to get passed or stopped.
-Click here to see legislative agendas for past Congresses, including highlights from the most recent 113th Congress, which ran Jan.
-2013 - Jan.
-2015.

 Animal Health and Welfare

 Conservation and Environmental Issues

 This page will be updated after the Association reviews and approves new bills to be added to its portfolio.